mcqua007/quantdom/docs.md

 <a name="Quantdom+css"></a>

 ### quantdom.css(prop, [value]) ⇒
-set style or returns rulename
+sets a style or returnsthe style property value

 **Kind**: instance method of [<code>Quantdom</code>](#Quantdom)
 **Returns**: computed style of element